The #OnTheBlueMat Blog

 Movement is good for you — it’s pretty much that simple.
 But to be able to move with all the freedom we’d like, we first have to take back ownership of our foundations.
 As we gain more control over our core muscles, we’re steadily reinforcing them, and this will allow us to move better in the future.
 We’ll lift heavier weights, climb higher, run and swim faster.
 In short, we’ll feel more confident and at one with our body.
 That’s what it’s all about.

-We hope you’ve learned something new by reading and watching.
-If so, give it a share and spread the word.
-If you have any questions or suggestions, please leave a comment!
+If this Blog has helped you in some way, please give it a share and help spread the word.
+If you have any questions or suggestions, please leave a comment below.
+Thanks!